Reprinted with permission from Quanta Magazine‘s Abstractions blog.

 “Maybe in Go the goal is to find the best move, whereas in math the goal is to find the best game and then to find the best move in that game,” he said.

 The IMO Grand Challenge is currently a moonshot.
-If Lean were participating in 2020’s competition, “we’d probably get a zero,” said de Moura.
+If Lean were participating in this year’s competition, “we’d probably get a zero,” said de Moura.

 At that point a gold medal may still be far out of reach, but at least Lean could line up for the race.

-“Right now lots of things are happening, but there’s nothing particularly concrete to point to,” said Selsam.
-“In 2021, it becomes a real endeavor.”
+“Right now lots of things are happening, but there’s nothing particularly concrete to point to,” said Selsam. “[Next] year it becomes a real endeavor.”